Oracle Quick Start Guide

 Explanation: Specify the password you would like to use for the account.

-> Please specify your OpenVPN-AS license key (or leave blank to specify later):
+> Please specify your OpenVPN-AS activation key (or leave blank to specify later):

-Explanation: If you have purchased a license key for your OpenVPN Access Server software, enter it here.
+Explanation: If you have purchased an activation key for your OpenVPN Access Server software, enter it here.
 Otherwise, leave it blank.
-OpenVPN Access Server includes two free licenses for testing purposes.
+OpenVPN Access Server includes two free connections for testing purposes.

 After you complete the setup wizard, you can access the Admin Web UI area to configure other aspects of your VPN.
 Please note that as the public IP address is not revealed inside the machine, the links displayed within the setup wizard will not work in accessing the web interfaces.
 For this reason, you will need to replace the internal IP address with the external public IP that has been assigned.
 As mentioned previously, you will be able to access the Admin Web UI on both the VPN port and the Admin port unless you disable this behavior in the Admin Web UI.

 Note: If you selected yes to the Do you wish to log in to the Admin UI as “openvpn"? option in the setup wizard, you will need to define the password for this account by running: